Installing a Closet or Pantry LED Light Kit

 This part of the installation was simple—just peel the backing off the double-sided adhesive and press the LED light bars into place.

-The last part of the job was cleanup.
+The last part of installing my pantry LED light kit involved cleanup.
 I gathered the extra cord and tie-wrapped it in place near the driver on the inside of the pantry.
 The end result was a very clean look and an automatic lighting system that impressed my wife and kids.
 The entire installation took about 45 minutes—mostly because I was taking pictures as I went.

 pantry lit